austin-mroz/SMORES/validation-systems/validation_plan.md

 ## catalytic reactions
+We will validate SMORES with the following catalytic reactions:
-1. NHK allylations of benzaldehyde and acetophenone
+1. NHK allylations of benzaldehyde
+2. NHK allylation of acetophenone
-2. desymmetrization of bisphenols
+3. desymmetrization of bisphenols
-3. propargylation of acetophenone
+4. propargylation of acetophenone

+The catalysts for each of these are found in:
+`catalytic_reaction_smiles.csv`
+The subsitunt placement is denoted by `Br` for the cases where there is only one substituent (1,2,3).
+In cases where 2 substiutents are used (1,4), `Lu` is used as the second placement atom for enumeration purposes.